versatica/mediasoup/doc/RoomOverview.md

 These codecs have the same fields as the peer's capabilities codecs above, with some variations:

 * `kind` is ignored.

+*TODO:* Currently, if `receive()` is called ith a codec that is not supported by the room or not present in the peer's given capabilities, it fails.
+Not sure what should be the proper behavior here.

+Unsupported RTCP feedback mechanisms and RTP header extensions not supported by mediasoup or by the peer itself are removed.

+Effective RTP parameters are returned to the `receive()` promise.

 After that, C++ `RtpReceiver::FillRtpParameters()` is called.
 This method does nothing right now.